Vansh-Coder/tradies/README.md

 cd tradies

 Add your Google API key:
-Create a .env file in the root directory and add the following line:
+Create a .env file in the root directory and add your Google API key (Places API):
 GOOGLE_API_KEY=your_api_key_here

 Install project dependencies (node modules):